SocketDotTech/socket-docs/docs/getting-started.md

 - **Counter:** This is the instance of the app that is deployed on chain.
 Unlike a normal counter, the `increase` function of this counter is called via SOCKET.

 - **CounterAppGateway:** `CounterAppGateway` is an `AppGateway`.
-It is a contract deployed on offchainVM and not on chain.
+It is a contract deployed on EVMx and not on chain.
 It dictates how the onchain contracts are called and composed.
 In this example when someone calls the `incrementCounters` function, it internally triggers calls to `increase` function on each provided instance.
 This is an [onchain write](/call-contracts) triggered from AppGateway.
 You can also [make read calls](/read) to the chains to use their state.

-- **CounterDeployer:** The Deployer contract is deployed to offchainVM and indicates how app contracts are to be deployed and initialized on a chain.
+- **CounterDeployer:** The Deployer contract is deployed to EVMx and indicates how app contracts are to be deployed and initialized on a chain.
 You can read more about chain abstracted deployments [here](/deploy).

 [↘ Learn more about how to build applications on SOCKET](/writing-apps#architecture-overview)